gnosispay/docs/docs/onboarding-flow.md

 :::info
 Before this, note that the field `accountStatus` is a number that is not `0` in the response from [`GET /api/v1/safe-config`](/api-reference/retrieve-the-safe-configuration-for-the-authenticated-user). `accountStatus: 0` would mean that the Safe modules are already deployed.
 :::

+Tip: Use the library [`@gnosispay/account-kit`](https://github.com/gnosispay/account-kit) to have a handy `AccountIntegrityStatus` enum. `AccountIntegrityStatus.Ok`, which is `0`, means that the Safe modules are already deployed.
+Another status `AccountIntegrityStatus.DelayQueueNotEmpty`, which is `7`, means the module is deployed correctly, but the Safe has a pending transaction, which could happen later on.
+If your interface is verifying the Safe modules deployment, both these statuses should be considered as valid.

 #### Signing the Data

 Use the domain, types, and message from the previous step to generate an EIP-712 signature: